The Marin School: Transformation

 The Marin School, formerly classified as an alternative school, transformed into a college-preparatory school.
 The school's unique schedule of alternating tradition classroom education and a discussion workshop remained a key feature of the educational program.
-Barbara J. Brown, EdD, appointed at the beginning of the school year 2011–2012, is now Head of School.
+Barbara J. Brown, EdD, appointed at the beginning of the school year 2011–2012, was Head of School until 2020.
+In the Fall of 2020, Former Assistant Head of School Ben Griggs, M.Ed assumed leadership as Head of School until the school's closure at the end of the 22-23 school year.

 Curriculum

-In recent years, The Marin School has expanded its curricular offerings and now has a strong focus in technology and the arts.
-The school continues to offer small classes, individualized attention, experiential opportunities and an online tracking system that includes daily assignments, biweekly grade updates and daily progress statistics.
-The “Outside the Walls” program, a series of curriculum-related field trips, is designed to give students a real-world application of their classroom.
+In recent years, The Marin School had expanded its curricular offerings and had a strong focus in technology and the arts.
+The school continued to offer small classes, individualized attention, experiential opportunities and an online tracking system that included daily assignments, biweekly grade updates and daily progress statistics.
+The “Outside the Walls” program, a series of curriculum-related field trips, was designed to give students a real-world application of their classroom.

 Enrollment

-The school continues to enroll students with varied interests, learning styles and abilities from different socio-economic backgrounds.
-The school also supports 18% of its student body with financial assistance.
-The Marin School offers small classes with an average of eight students, a small student/teacher ratio, an experiential college-preparatory curriculum, and a focus on the individual.
+The school continued to enroll students with varied interests, learning styles and abilities from different socio-economic backgrounds.
+The school also supported 18% of its student body with financial assistance.
+The Marin School offered small classes with an average of eight students, a small student/teacher ratio, an experiential college-preparatory curriculum, and a focus on the individual.

+Closure

+Student enrollment fell 25% over the school’s last two years of operation with 63 students enrolled at the end of the enrollment period for 2023-24.
+The school announced its closure at the end of the 2022-23 school year citing the low enrollment figures and subsequent budget concerns resulting from the lack of tuition revenue.